 Omicron Delta Kappa (ODK)- The National Leadership Honors Society

 The purpose of ODK is to recognize University of Houston students who have demonstrated exceptional leadership and scholarship.
-ODK acknowledges and encourages achievement in scholarship, athletics, campus community service, social and religious activities, campus government, journalism, speech, mass media, and the creative and performing arts.
+ODK acknowledges and encourages achievement in scholarship, athletics, campus community service, social and religious activities, campus government, journalism, speech, mass media and the creative and performing arts.
 For more information, contact the organization at ODK@uh.edu.